No arbitrage assumption implies the differentiability of derivative pricing function: Functions transforming a continuous Markov semimartingale into a semimartingale

 We denote the new filtration as $(\scG_t)_t$.
 Moreover, since $f$ is possibly $0$, we have

 where $\Bar{W}$ is an independent $\scG_t$-Brownian motion.
 In this sense, we have, under new filtration $(\scG_t)_t$,

 which is an It\^{o} process. \end{Example}

-Based on this observation, we have the following result: \begin{theorem} Let $\hat{X}$ be an $m$-dimensional continuous Markov semimartingale starting at $x\in\bbR^m$ and satisfy SDE
+Based on this observation, we have the following as a result. \begin{theorem} Let $\hat{X}$ be an $m$-dimensional continuous Markov semimartingale starting at $x\in\bbR^m$ and satisfy SDE

 where $N$ is an adapted local martingale with $\langle N,N \rangle_t=V_t$, and $V$ is an adapted strictly increasing continuous finite variation process.
 Suppose $b,\sigma$ satisfy Assumption \ref{sde assumption}.
 We further assume SDE \eqref{ito sde} with coefficients $(b,\sigma)$ has a unique strong solution, for instance, $\sigma$ is Lipschitz.
-Let $f$ be a continuous function.
-Then $(f(V_t,\hat{X}_t))_{t\geq 0}$ is a semimartingale if and only if $f \in \hat{V}^L_\mu(loc)$, and it has decomposition
+Then $(f(V_t,\hat{X}_t))_{t\geq 0}$ is a semimartingale if and only if $f\in \hat{V}^L_\mu(loc)$, and it has decomposition

 where $A^f$ is uniquely determined by the relation